Regional Italian: Northern Italy

-Northern regional Italian is characterized by a different distribution of the open and closed e and o (/it/) compared to the Florentine model, particularly evident in Milan, where the open e is pronounced at the end of the word (perché /it/) or in the word body in closed syllable (i.e. followed by consonant: stesso /it/) and the closed e in word body in open syllable (i.e. not followed by consonant: bene /it/).
+Northern regional Italian is characterized by a different distribution of the open and closed e and o (/it/) compared to the Florentine model, particularly evident in Milan, where the open e is pronounced at the end of the word (perché /it/) or in a closed syllable (i.e. followed by a coda consonant: stesso /it/) and the closed e in a non-final open syllable (i.e. not followed by a coda consonant: bene /it/).
 Except for the extreme Ligurian Levante, in Liguria, and especially in the capital, there is the opposite phenomenon: there is a tendency to close all the e even where the Italian standard does not exhibit it.
 In Genoa and Bologna for example the names Mattèo, Irène, Emanuèle and the name of the city itself are pronounced with the closed e; moreover, there is no difference in the pronunciation of the word pesca either to mean "peach" (standard /it/) and "fishing" (standard /it/), both pronounced /it/.